EFPrefix/EFColorPicker/README.md

 ```
 ### Carthage

-You can use [Carthage](https://github.com/Carthage/Carthage) to install SwiftyBeaver by adding that to your Cartfile:
+You can use [Carthage](https://github.com/Carthage/Carthage) to install `EFColorPicker` by adding that to your Cartfile:

 ``` Swift
 github "EFPrefix/EFColorPicker"